donriddo/feathers-rest-boilerplate-v1/README.md

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `npm run mocha` and all the tests in the `test/` directory will be run.

 ## Scaffolding